airbnb/css/README.md

 }
 ```

-Everything written within the selector above is technically also considered nesting, however, since it directly relates to the selector and does not limit it to a specific context, it makes sense to nest media queries, psuedo-elements, modifier classes.
+Everything written within the selector above is technically also considered nesting, however, since it directly relates to the selector and does not limit it to a specific context, it makes sense to nest media queries, psuedo-elements, and modifier classes.

 ### Only nest css when there are no other practical options